-certification = a required license to teach
+certification = a license

 edTPA = a subject and level specific summative capstone assessment used by many states for evaluating the effectiveness of beginning teachers.
 All teacher candidates in traditional and alternate certification programs in Georgia are required to pass the edTPA as part of the certification process.